ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create OnEnterTrigger Function

-This function will check when the local player has entered the `SHOP_TRIGGER` volume and turn on interaction so the label will show up for the player.
+The `OnEnterTrigger` will check when the local player has entered the `SHOP_TRIGGER` volume and turn on interaction so the label will show up for the player.
 The `inTrigger` variable is set to true, indicating the player is inside the `SHOP_TRIGGER` volume.

 ```lua
 local function OnEnterTrigger(trigger, obj)